 - Have a campfire sing-a-long: This is something else we did when growing up – sitting around the fire singing/playing our instruments.
 My brothers and I on the fiddles, my dad on guitar.
 Throw in some s’mores and you’ve got yourself a fun night!

 - Free or cheap summer sports camps: When I was growing up our city parks had summer sports camps.
 There were some nominal fees, but it was well worth it.
-I had tennis class for an hour or two every weekday during the summer and loved it (and ended up teaching one when I was in high school)!
+I had a tennis class for an hour or two every weekday during the summer and loved it (and ended up teaching one when I was in high school)!

 Frugal Summer Travel Tips